-The mission of the Athletic Training Program (ATP) is to prepare students to become qualified professionals for employment in Athletic Training, gain entrance into a graduate level program for Athletic Training, or in other Allied Heath Care careers.
-While maintaining the liberal arts tradition, the Athletic Training Program provides comprehensive exposure to the scientific, medical, and professional aspects of Athletic Training.
-Utilizing classroom instruction enhanced by clinical experience, the Athletic Training program provides students with the intellectual, practical, and professional skills necessary to pursue a career in Athletic Training or seek an advanced degree in Athletic Training.
-Upon completion of the Bachelor of Science degree in Athletic Training the student will be eligible to sit for the BOC (Board of Certification exam for Athletic Training.
+The mission of the Athletic Training Program (ATP) is to prepare students to become qualified professionals for employment in the field of Athletic Training, and or graduate level education in Athletic Training., or in other Allied Health careers.
+While maintaining the liberal arts tradition, the ATP provides comprehensive exposure to the scientific, medical, and professional aspects of Athletic Training.
+Utilizing classroom instruction enhanced by clinical experience, the ATP provides students with the intellectual, practical, and professional skills necessary to pursue a career in Athletic Training or to seek an advanced degree in Athletic Training or other Allied Health Care professional field.
+Marietta College graduates will make a positive impact in their communities and to their chosen professions.
+Upon successful completion of the degree, students majoring in Athletic Training will be eligible to sit for the BOC (Board of Certification) exam for Athletic Training.

 The Athletic Training Program

 The Athletic Training Program (ATP) at Marietta College was one of the first in the nation to be approved as a full major by the National Athletic Trainer's Association (NATA).
 It is also currently one of approximately 350 programs that is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 It was the first program in the state of Ohio to receive national recognition to have a full academic major designed to prepare students to become certified athletic trainers.
 And it has long been regarded as the premiere program of its kind among small, liberal arts colleges.